samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 #### Device Properties

-This part is only needed for devices that needs spoofing, if your device-id is natively supported by the kext then you can proceed to the next part.
+This part is only needed for devices that needs spoofing.

 These are the cards supported by AirportAtheros40 out of the box, choose one from the following to spoof.